IlmunKoo/KSW-Purdue/FarmVroong/README.md

 </p>

     🚜Hardware
-       As shown in the left figure, the Johndeere’s electrical toy vehicle is remodeled.
+       As shown in the left figure, the John Deere’s electrical toy vehicle is remodeled.
 Two DC motors for progress, one servo motor for steering, wheels, and electrical system were maintained.
 Then, gearbox and additional frame were added for making stronger power.
 We made the frames by a 3D printer.
 These all gears are controlled by an electronic circuit.
 The figure on the right shows an electronic circuit.

     🚜Software

-       - RGB-D SLAM
+       - visual SLAM
-         It consists of three steps, camera tracking, local mapping and loop closing.
-GPS data was additionally used for existing RGB-D SLAM.
+         It consists of three steps: camera tracking, local mapping and loop closing.
+GPS data was utilized for enhancing the accuracy and lessen the computing time.

           1. Camera tracking: The new keyframe will be chosen with map points and GPS data.
 Each new frame is decided as a keyframe only if they have similar map points compared with previous keyframes.
 In this process, GPS would make it possible to select the keyframe only when the vehicle moves certain distance.